aleshaleksey/fansys23/weapons-armour.md

 **Full leather**: This is any high quality armour made of hardened leather or materials with similar properties.

 **Brigandine**: Classical "studded leather".
 Brigandine consists of thin metal plates covered and joined by fabric or thin leather.
 It is worn atop padded armour and often a chain shirt.
 This kind of armour offers a good trade off between price, mobility, weight and protection.
 The segmented nature of this armour means that it is easily repaired.
 It is a choice of ranged troops, although elite archers will find it restrictive.
+Heavier linothorax armour belongs in this category.

 **Full Chain**: Full chain mail, worn atop padded armour to reduce chaffing.